urme-b/PulseShift/README.md

 ## Results

-Washington DC, 2022–2024.
-The metrics come from a leak-free out-of-time split (train on 2022–2023, test on 2024), and the model the app actually serves is then refit on all three years.
+Washington DC, 2022 to 2024.
+The metrics come from a leak-free out-of-time split (train on 2022 and 2023, test on 2024), and the model the app actually serves is then refit on all three years.

 What makes a forecast usable isn't raw accuracy, it's calibration.
 Class-weighting the model leaves it badly overconfident; the unweighted version the app serves stays on the diagonal.